Taking the Helm | Overcoming Fear of Abandonment

 A new partner won’t cure the sensitivities; we must combat the inner-demons.
 The problems disrupting peace before princess charming arrived usually return once the princess loses her crown.
 Our insecurities return; our ache for fulfillment remains unresolved.
 The ecstasy of new romance may momentarily mask the discomforts.
 The early delights appear to solve the past.
 New relationships entertain the fantasy of paradise.
 We foolishly believe, lost in love, that we discovered a short-cut to healing.

 The glorious feelings of romance—love—are powerful.
 Embrace the moment.
-Enjoy the passing distraction of romance.
-But true love offers more than a passing distraction; love carefully nurtured strengthens into intimacy and aids with healing.
+Enjoy the passing distraction of early romance.
+But true love offers more than a passing distraction; love, carefully nurtured, strengthens into intimacy and aids with healing.
 If grasped too tightly, demanding too much, the joys quickly fade inviting anger and disgust.